-3. In the fourth Selective SF, the Teams are distributed among the Groups according to their Ranking R. Below is given an exemplary distribution of 18 Teams, where the index indicates the Ranking R of the Teams after the third Selective SF.
-This and similar schemes aim at separating top Teams from each other, such that they compete in different Groups.
-From the fourth Selective SF onwards, the order of performances is determined by the Captain's Contest.
+3. In the Selective SF 4, the Teams are distributed among the Groups according to their Rank R after Selective SF 3.
+Below is given an exemplary Tournament Bracket of N=15 Teams, where the numbers indicate the Rank R. This and similar Tournament Brackets aim at separating top Teams from each other, such that they compete in different Groups.
+The sequence of performances in each Group is determined by the Captain's Contest.